Skip to Main Content

 Money commonly negatively affects people’s health, causing feelings like anxiety, stress and depression.
-For some people, it’s a persistent problem: Nearly one in three (29 percent) U.S. adults who say money has a negative impact on their mental health are impacted daily, according to a recent Bankrate survey.
+Nearly half (47 percent) of U.S. adults say money has a negative impact on their mental health, at least occasionally, causing anxiety, stress, worrisome thoughts, loss of sleep, depression or other effects, according to Bankrate’s Money and Mental Health Survey.

 When those money worries remain for weeks or months at a time, it may help to reach out to a financial therapist who can provide support.
 Over the past decade, more counselors specializing in financial therapy have begun to help people understand how finances affect their mental health and give them the steps to build better financial mindset habits for the future.

-A financial therapist can’t manage your money for you, but they may be able to help you through the stress that can come from money.
-Here’s what a financial therapist does, and why they can be a resource when money affects your mental health.
+Unlike a financial advisor, a financial therapist can’t manage your money for you, but they may be able to help you through the stress that can come from money.
+Here’s what a financial therapist does and why they can be a resource when money affects your mental health.

 • More Gen Xers experience negative mental health effects due to money.
-60% of Gen Xers (ages 43-58) say money has a negative impact on their mental health — the highest percentage of any generation.
-In 2022, 46% of Gen Xers said money had a negative impact on mental health — a 14 percentage point difference.
+54% of Gen Xers (ages 44-59) say money has a negative impact on their mental health, the highest percentage of any generation.

 Turning to a financial therapist can be a way to find support when money is negatively impacting your mental health.
 The idea of a financial therapist is relatively new; one of the first self-described financial therapy organizations, the Financial Therapy Association (FTA), began in 2009 and started publishing studies that same year.